Follow the step-by-step instructions to learn how to sort information on your sheet.

 |Create an “Unnamed Filter”||Yes||Yes||Yes|

 |Name a filter so that it can be reused||No||Yes||Yes|

 |Specify that a filter should be shared to all sheet collaborators (Team plan or higher)||No||No||Yes|

 For more information about sheet-level sharing permissions, see Sharing Permission Levels.

 Filter Data with the “Unnamed Filter”

 If you have access to a sheet, you can create an Unnamed Filter to view the sheet data in the a way that's most useful to you.
 The configuration of the Unnamed Filter will be unique to you.

-- Click the Filter menu and select New Filter.
+- On the toolbar, click Filter > New Filter.

 The Create New Filter form will be displayed.